 From Robert Hilburn’s recent biography of The Man in Black, I learned that Johnny Cash was rather taken with Gordon Jenkins’ 1953 musical fantasy concept LP, Seven Dreams, while serving a stint with the Air Force in Germany as a radio operator.
 So taken, in fact, that Cash would later adapt much of the lyrical imagery in Jenkins’ “Crescent City Blues” when crafting his signature song, “Folsom Prison Blues.”
 In the 1970s, Cash would reach an out-of-court settlement with Jenkins over his unauthorized use of “Crescent City Blues.”

-Thanks to WeirdWildRealm for the back story on a video performance that knocks me out every time I see it — Duke Ellington & His Orchestra performing “V.I.P.’s Boogie” (fused to “Jam with Sam“) in a 1951 Snader transcription film:
+Thanks to WeirdWildRealm for the back story on a video performance that knocks me out every time I see it — The Duke Ellington Orchestra performing “V.I.P.’s Boogie” (fused to “Jam with Sam“) in a 1951 Snader transcription film:

 Harry Carney: bass clarinet Jimmy Hamilton: clarinet Wade Cook: trumpet Paul Gonsalves: tenor sax Britt Woodman: trombone Russell Procope: alto sax Cat Anderson: trumpet Quentin Jackson: toilet-plunger mute trombone Willie Smith: alto sax Louis Bellson: drums Wendell Marshall: bass